BenjaminHinchliff/benjamin-blog/README.md

 [benjaminhinchliff.com](https://benjaminhinchliff.com/)

-So I finally go around to making a blog!
+So I finally got around to making a blog!
 As per usual, I decided that a wordpress blog would be far too easy and I needed over-engineer everything.

 It's esentially a wordpress backend (hosted on dreamhost) with a gatsby